-As many of you will know I work closely with the cbdnetwork who produce cbd products that are produced organically from hemp farms here in the south of Spain.
-We have produced these products with an emphasis on the cannabinoids, rather than them being a left over from hemp grown for other industrial purposes and are some of the farms in our Granjacia network.
+As many of you will know I work closely with Spanish farms who produce CBD products that are produced organically from hemp farms here in the south of Spain.
+They have produced these products with an emphasis on the cannabinoids, rather than them being a leftover from hemp grown for other industrial purposes and are some of the farms in our Granjacia network.

-I hope I can just break it down a little that gives you a practical understanding as a user as to why a farm like the CBDNetwork might use 1.5% as our baseline product..
+I hope I can just break it down a little that gives you a practical understanding, as a user, as to why a farm like the CBDNetwork might use 1.5% as a baseline product.

-The hemp oil itself is usually extracted with c02 and in our own case is actually measured about 17% cbd unfinished product.
+The hemp oil itself is usually extracted with c02 and in this case, is actually measured about 17% cbd unfinished product.
 That’s the initial processing.

 Then this requires ‘diluting’ to preferred choice of percentage into a product.
 So it might get diluted to 1% or 5% for example for a manufacturer’s products..
 We create our own oils, so we produce and manufacture (for want of a better word) but other hemp farmers might sell this 17% unfinished product to a ‘brand’ who then dilute and bottle etc…

-Then there is volume of the finished oil/product itself. diluting 10mg of cbd into 10ml of vegetable oil might have twice the volume percentage of 10mg cbd diluted into 20ml.
+Then there is the volume of the finished oil/product itself. diluting 10mg of cbd into 10ml of a carrier oil might have twice the volume percentage of 10mg cbd diluted into 20ml.
 But. both will have the same amount of cbd mg.